upterm-dev/upterm-dev.github.io/index.md

+# upterm

-[Upterm](https://github.com/jingweno/upterm) is an open-source solution for sharing terminal sessions instantly with the public internet over secure tunnels.
+Upterm is an open-source solution for sharing terminal sessions instantly with the public internet over secure tunnels.

 ## What it's good for